 We may also from time to time, survey you, or ask you questions in an email.
 Your responses are held securely and not shared with others.
 We may take aggregate data (such as 89% of all clients surveyed were happy with SLTA’s service).
 We may use a comment you have made about our service in our marketing material but we will never use your name, without specifically asking you if we can.

 We retain data under the Legitimate Interests basis.
 We use your data in a way that you would reasonably expect us to use it and which has a minimal impact on your privacy.
 In this case, the legitimate interest is to record your personal details in order to allow us to carry out our legitimate work of introducing a tutor to a student.
 If we do not have the data, we will be unable to do this work because we cannot effectively match student to tutor.
 We also use your data to prepare billing and other account related services.
 We also use it to send emails about our services.
 We always strive to balance the collection and use of this data against your individual rights and freedoms and only ever ask for information that we legitimately need in order to do our work for you.
 We assess these details in a Legitimate Interests Assessment, which is available for you to see.
 We hold your data for as long as is reasonably necessary, unless you ask us to remove it, as you are entitled to do.
 If you are not happy about the way that we retain your data, you can contact the Information Control Officer (ICO).

 By signing you agreement with us, you have additionally given us implicit consent to use your information in order to allow us to fulfil the terms of our agreement with you.

 We have rigorous procedures in place to prevent data breaches.
 In the event of a breach that is likely to result in a high risk to the rights and freedoms of individuals, we will notify those affected directly and we will also notify the ICO.

 Changes to this privacy notice

-How to contact us
+How to contact us or make a complaint

 To access all pages on our website please see our sitemap.